Pylons/pyramid/docs/narr/security.rst

 .. code-block:: python
    :linenos:

-   from repoze.bfg.security import Allow from repoze.bfg.security import DENY_ALL
+   from pyramid.security import Allow from pyramid.security import DENY_ALL

    __acl__ = [ (Allow, 'fred', 'view'), DENY_ALL ]

-"Under the hood", the :data:`repoze.bfg.security.DENY_ALL` ACE equals the following:
+"Under the hood", the :data:`pyramid.security.DENY_ALL` ACE equals the following:

 .. code-block:: python

-   from repoze.bfg.security import ALL_PERMISSIONS
+   from pyramid.security import ALL_PERMISSIONS
    __acl__ = [ (Deny, Everyone, ALL_PERMISSIONS) ]

 .. index::